hitesh99/adyen_interview/README.md

 2. Payments Page
     - Backend processing and server handling based on the Adyen NodeJS documentation
     - Passing hardcoded parameters for currency and currency amount
+3. Results Page
+    - Depending on the payment response, the result page will be displayed